 What Does GLP-1 Checkout and Intake Do?

-This is where the patient goes from interested to enrolled.
-They select a program, enter payment, and complete their medical intake questionnaire.
-The checkout and intake experience is the single highest-leverage piece of your stack.
-Small improvements here compound across every patient.
+Checkout and intake is where the patient goes from interested to enrolled.
+They select a program, enter payment, and complete their medical questionnaire.
+It is the single highest-leverage piece of your stack.
+A 5% improvement in checkout completion is worth more than almost any other optimization you can run.
+It compounds across every patient you ever acquire.

 What Makes GLP-1 Checkout and Intake Work?

-Flexibility in offer structure is critical.
-GLP-1 programs are rarely simple one-time purchases.
-You need subscriptions with different billing cycles, tiered dosing plans, membership models, add-ons like lab work or nutrition coaching, and upsells for supplies or ancillary products.
-Your checkout needs to handle all of this without duct tape.
+Offer flexibility and wallet support.
+GLP-1 programs are complex commercial products.
+You need subscriptions with different billing cycles, tiered dosing plans that change price as patients titrate up, membership models, add-ons for lab work or supplies, and upsells for adjacent services.
+Your checkout needs to handle this cleanly without duct tape.

-For intake forms, you have strong options: Formsort is purpose-built for healthcare intake with conditional logic and HIPAA compliance.
-Typeform and Jotform work well for simpler flows.
-Cognito Forms is underrated for teams that need complex form logic without a big budget.
+For intake forms, Formsort is purpose-built for healthcare with conditional logic and HIPAA compliance.
+Typeform works for simpler flows.
+Cognito Forms handles complex conditional logic at a lower price point and is underrated for teams with tight budgets.

-This is where Thimble Cart lives.
-It handles custom checkout flows with subscriptions, one-time purchases, memberships, tiered plans, add-ons, and upsells, all integrated with your intake forms, provider network, and payment processor.
-It's designed to work with any provider network and any pharmacy, which means you're not locked into a single fulfillment path.
+Thimble Cart handles custom checkout flows with subscriptions, one-time purchases, memberships, tiered plans, add-ons, and upsells.
+It integrates with intake forms, provider networks, and payment processors (Stripe, Braintree, Authorize.Net), and it supports FSA/HSA processing.
+It's designed to work with any provider network and any pharmacy, so you're not locked into a single fulfillment path.

 3. Provider Network